Migrating .NET Core projects from project.json

 Migration from project.json to .csproj can be done using one of the following methods:

-When you open a .xproj file or a solution file which references .xproj files, the One-way upgrade dialog appears.
+When you open an .xproj file or a solution file that references .xproj files in Visual Studio 2017 or Visual Studio 2019 version 16.2 and earlier, the One-way upgrade dialog appears.
 The dialog displays the projects to be migrated.
-If you open a solution file, all the projects specified in the solution file will be listed.
+If you open a solution file, all the projects specified in the solution file are listed.
 Review the list of projects to be migrated and select OK.

-Visual Studio will migrate the projects chosen automatically.
-When migrating a solution, if you don't choose all projects, the same dialog will appear asking you to upgrade the remaining projects from that solution.
+Visual Studio migrates the selected projects automatically.
+When migrating a solution, if you don't choose all projects, the same dialog appears asking you to upgrade the remaining projects from that solution.
+After the project is migrated, you can see and modify its contents by right-clicking the project in the Solution Explorer window and selecting Edit <project name>.csproj.

-Files that were migrated (project.json, global.json, .xproj and solution file) will be moved to a Backup folder.
-The solution file that is migrated will be upgraded to Visual Studio 2017 and you won't be able to open that solution file in previous versions of Visual Studio.
-A file named UpgradeLog.htm is also saved and automatically opened that contains a migration report.
+Files that were migrated (project.json, global.json, .xproj, and solution file) are moved to a Backup folder.
+The migrated solution file is upgraded to Visual Studio 2017 or Visual Studio 2019 and you won't be able to open that solution file in Visual Studio 2015 or earlier versions.
+A file named UpgradeLog.htm that contains a migration report is also saved and opened automatically.

 In the command-line scenario, you can use the

-Files that were migrated (project.json, global.json and .xproj) will be moved to a backup folder.
+Files that were migrated (project.json, global.json, and .xproj) are moved to a backup folder.

 If you are using Visual Studio Code, the

-This is also true if you are using Project Ryder or any editor or Integrated Development Environment (IDE) other than Visual Studio.
+This is also true if you are using an editor or Integrated Development Environment (IDE) other than Visual Studio.

 dotnet --version to see which version you are using.